E-12 Education: Strong Schools, Successful Students

 - Extreme risk gun violence protection orders to keep guns out of the hands of people who are found to be a danger to themselves or others.

 Jamie believes everyone has a right to quality healthcare.
 We need to work towards reform of the system instead of doubling down on insurance company bailouts.
-Jamie’s mom and grandma are both nurses and Jamie is endorsed by the Minnesota Nurses Association.

 - Allowing more people the opportunity to buy in to MinnesotaCare, giving everyone the opportunity to benefit from lower prices in a larger pool.